 INSTALL file provided with the hypre distribution or

-refer to the last chapter in this manual.
+the General Information section of this manual.
 Note the following requirements:

 To run in parallel, hypre requires an installation of MPI.